frankhart2018/banana-collecting-agent/README.md

   </li>

   <li>Unzip the downloaded environment file</li>
-  <li>If you prefer using jupyter notebook then launch the jupyter notebook instance:
+  <li>If you prefer using jupyter notebook then launch the jupyter notebook instance:<br>

   ```console
   user@programmer:~$ jupyter-notebook